 The Risks are Still Present

-Morningstar analyst Mathew Dolgin suggests they are undervalued, even though the Canadian telcos will likely not get back to 2019 revenue levels until 2022.
+Morningstar analyst Mathew Dolgin suggests they are undervalued, and was correct when he predicted that they would not get back to 2019 revenue levels until 2022.
 That is a very good 8 minute interview and worth a watch.
-They are a modest pandemic recovery play.
-And of course, BCE and Rogers will benefit when sports and sports broadcasting is back to more normal levels.
+BCE and Rogers will continue to benefit now that sports and sports broadcasting are back to more normal levels.

-Mathew also likes Telus and BCE as his top picks.
-He saw BCE as the most undervalued from that November interview.
-The stock has not recovered from the time of that post, and still (possibly) represents good value.
+Mathew also notes that Telus and BCE are his top picks.
+He saw BCE as the most undervalued from that November 2020 interview.
+The stock has recovered from the time of that post, but still (possibly) represents good value.

 That might be a good call, and perhaps it’s not time to hang up on your Canadian telco dividend stocks (bad puns are certainly intentional).